 How Much Should Law Firms Spend on Advertising?

 There is no one right answer for how much all law firms should spend on advertising.
 It depends on existing marketing channels, your region, goals, practice area, and revenue.

 For example, if you rely heavily on referrals, investing in other traditional and online advertising plans can help you diversify your sources of new clients, but it might take more money than you’re used to.

-According to the American Lawyer, large law firms spend 2-5% of their revenue on advertising, whereas smaller law firms spend 5-10% of revenue.
+According to the American Lawyer, large law firms spend 2-5% of their revenue on advertising, whereas law firms spend 5-10% of revenue when trying to market a small law firm.
 Use those as a starting point, but adjust for unique considerations.